Regge-Teitelboim analysis of the symmetries of electromagnetic and gravitational fields on asymptotically null spacelike surfaces: Acknowledgments

 \section{Acknowledgments}

+We express our gratitude to Professor Anna Ceresole for her continued encouragement throughout this work.
 The Centro de Estudios Cient\'ificos (CECs) is funded by the Chilean Government through the Centers of Excellence Base Financing Program of Conicyt.
 C.B. wishes to thank the Alexander von Humboldt Foundation for a Humboldt Research Award.
 The work of A.P. is partially funded by Fondecyt Grants N\textsuperscript{o} 1171162 and N\textsuperscript{o} 1181496.